 The Charities Regulator is subject to and complies with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in the Data Protection Act 2018.
 It is subject to the Freedom of Information Act 2014 (‘FOI’) and processes all FOI requests in compliance with the legislation.
 The Charities Regulator is registered as a Data Controller with the Office of the Data Protection Commissioner and has developed a set of fundamental information governance principles to ensure that it minimises the amount of information it collects, that it uses this information for the purpose for which it gathers it, and that it stores securely and disposes of it as soon as it no longer needs it.

 Collection of Personal Information

-The Charities Regulator collects personal data and special categories, otherwise known as, sensitive personal data about individuals directly from the individual and from persons acting on their behalf.
+The Charities Regulator collects personal data and special categories, otherwise known as sensitive personal data, about individuals directly from the individual and from persons acting on their behalf.
 Such data may include, but is not limited to, a person’s name and address.
 The Charities Regulator also collects personal data about charities and persons connected to charities such as charity trustees.
 This information may include, but is not be limited to, data in relation to the religion/ethnicity of organisations, fundraisers’ details, a person’s role in a charity or records relating to a person’s employment relationship with a charity.

 Occasionally, the Charities Regulator may collect personal data about individuals/charities/charity trustees from other sources.
-The Charities Regulator has in place appropriate policies and procedures to ensure that the Charities Regulator’s staff only collects only information that is necessary and that the information collected is treated as highly confidential.
+The Charities Regulator has in place appropriate policies and procedures to ensure that the Charities Regulator’s staff only collects information that is necessary and that the information collected is treated as highly confidential.

 Use of Personal Information